Neither Sex Has a Corner on Sin: The Complicit Women of Isaiah 3-4, Current Events, and Women Attached to Power

 Just to clarify, I’m not talking about the pastor’s Girl Friday, who pens the letter in his name, buys the coffee at Costco, and types the announcements into the bulletin.
 Neither am I referring to the pastor’s Yes Man, the one who is uniformly loyal, gets behind every plan, and takes the pastor’s side in every disagreement.

 What I’m thinking of is that person who can be fiercely loyal yet also possess the courage to speak the truth, who is overwhelmingly supportive yet can correct or admonish when necessary, and who does so only out of a pure and undefiled love of God.
-It’s the one who hears from God and can speak for God not just out of their own wisdom, however valuable that may be.
+It’s the one who hears from God and can speak on God’s behalf, not just out of their own wisdom, however valuable that may be.

 I’m talking about the person God uses as a prophetic voice in the life of the pastor.